Families Across America Need Hope

 The Need for Family Restoration

-Harbor Families, traditional Foster Care, and Families Count™ are all Lifeline ministries that equip families and the local church to provide support and education to families who have experienced or are at risk of separation.
+Harbor Families, Foster Care, Families Count™, and Heritage Builders are all Lifeline ministries that equip families and the local church to provide support and education to families who have experienced foster care or are at risk of separation.

-Through these supportive relationships, parents and children hear about hope in Christ as they work toward the ultimate goal of family reunification.
+Through these supportive relationships, parents and children hear about the hope of Christ as they work toward the ultimate goal of family reunification.
 God created and loves families.
 He wants them to be together.
 That’s why we champion reunification.

 Ways to Get Involved